zsiller38/Engineering4/README.md

 ### Reflection

-Chris and Zach looked at the winning design from the previous year as a basis of design.
-Tomas Slinglove and Nathanial had a disign that used a lot of chamfers and triangles but after looking at ideal beam theory we realized that a curve would be better.
-With the added research we put in we created a I beam design with a downward curve.
+We began by looking at the winning design from the previous year as a basis for our design.
+Tomas Slinglove and Nathaniel had a design that used a lot of chamfers and triangles but after looking at ideal beam theory we realized that a curve would be better.
+With a [cantilever beam](https://en.wikipedia.org/wiki/Euler%E2%80%93Bernoulli_beam_theory#Cantilever_beams)
-here is the link: https://cvilleschools.onshape.com/documents/a0f454c861c2691786377fa6/w/1d6220f831f8dcc8ccb014d1/e/326089d5b23fb66986b4e29d
-&nbsp;
+, if a force is applied at the end, the stress of the beam increases as you get farther from the force point.
+So the beam must taper as it gets closer to the end to account for that.
+With the added research we put in we created a I-beam design with a downward curve.
+We also added holes throughout the beam to reduce weight.

 ## Beam Part 2 (FEA)